 Proposals will be ranked according to quality on each of the following criteria (not listed in order of importance).

 Note for students: A student who wishes to be considered for the SURE program must be nominated by a faculty member who will serve as their mentor.
-Proposals, which are prepared jointly by student and mentor, must be submitted by Tuesday, December 3, 2013 for Summer 2014 to Dr. Paul Miller in 200-I Lindner Hall.
-Awards will be announced by Tuesday, January 31, 2014 for summer 2014.
-A copy of all application materials, preferably in PDF format, must be sent to email@example.com.
+Proposals, which are prepared jointly by student and mentor, must be submitted by Tuesday, December 2, 2014 for Summer 2015 to Dr. Paul Miller.
+Awards will be announced by January 31, 2015 for summer 2015.
+All application materials must be sent to firstname.lastname@example.org in PDF format.